-Email us at email@example.com and ask us for a Staging instance.
-You will have one opened for you in no time.
+Email us at email@example.com and ask us for a shadow instance.
+You will have one opened up for you in no time.

 In later revisions of this feature, you will be able to create on-demand shadows via the WordPress admin dashboard and the Seravo plugin.

-The Instance Switcher plugin adds a simple interface to your WP-admin view, that allows you to easily switch between your Shadow and Production instances.
+The Instance Switcher module in the Seravo plugin adds a simple interface to your WP-admin view, that allows you to easily switch between your Shadow and Production instances.

 You can SSH into your shadows and work on them via SSH/SFTP or git.
-When a new shadow is created for you, you will receive the SSH/SFTP credentials to use it.
+When a new shadow is created you will receive the SSH/SFTP credentials to use with it.